gaelyk/gradle-gaelyk-plugin/README.md

 ![Gaelyk Logo](http://d.hatena.ne.jp/images/keyword/283651.png)

 The plugin provides tasks for managing [Gaelyk](http://gaelyk.appspot.com/) projects in any given Gradle build.
-It extends the War plugin.
+It applies [Gradle GAE plugin](https://github.com/bmuschko/gradle-gae-plugin) to the project.
+It changes the configuration of [FatJAR](https://github.com/musketyr/gradle-fatjar-plugin) and GAE plugins and of main source set to better fit Gaelyk application needs.
+Finally it adds some Gaelyk specific tasks.

 ## Usage